aaryamanpatel/Image-Size-Reduction/README.md

 ` git clone https://github.com/aaryamanpatel/Image-Size-Reduction.git `

-    This should've downloaded this script on your computer under the folder name "Image-Size-Reducation"
+    This should've downloaded this script on your computer under the folder name "Image-Size-Reduction"

 2. Open the *image_size_reducation.py* file on your preferred text editor, like VS Code

 3. Change the variable `folder_path` with the location of your folder containing the images (It will be in a format like "C:\Users\AP\Photography")

 4. You can update the image reduction size by changing the number in the variable "new_width" and "new_height".
 It is at a default of **30%**

 5. Finally, just run the script and it will make a reduced copy of all the images in your folder and save it in a new subfolder called **Reduced"**

-# Enjoy and share your reduced size images!
+## Enjoy and share your reduced size images!

+*Note: This was developed for a Windows and Linux operating System*